b0rrajo/PayCraft-Systems/README.md

-# PayCraft 0.1.0 - ALPHA VERSION
+# PayCraft System
+V: ALPHA - 0.1
 PayCraft is a mod that simplifies the traditional purchase method on Minecraft Servers, **avaliable soon**